 The genes contain the information necessary for the functioning of cells, tissues and organs.
 Gene expression is also carefully regulated by the body.

 Cancer cells can proliferate rapidly, so the genes involved in cell division and proliferation, and are active tend to have a high degree of expression.
 Such precise mechanism involves a plurality of different molecules to function properly.
-In the case where all the mechanisms for the expression of proliferation genes willing to wait until a specific modification.
+In the case where all the mechanisms for gene expression of proliferation willing to wait until a specific modification.
 Polymerase requires the final modification to cross the barrier to transcription.

 "Explanation of each step and all the components of this process is an important achievement in terms of fundamental science.
 Now we can better understand how to actually running a complex mechanism of gene regulation, and it may become a new target for clinical researchers studying new treatments for certain cancers, "- says Miguel Beato, team leader and principal investigator.